 Visayan warty pigs are considered critically endangered.
 The Philippine government has established rescue and breeding centers to help preserve these beautiful animals (warts & all!).
 Regulations are in place but enforcement is difficult.
 The Los Angeles Zoo has been participating in an international captive breeding program since 1995 to help increase their numbers.

-HABITAT: Visayan warty pigs presently live on two Visayan islands located in the central Philippines: Panay Island and Negros Island.
-They live in dense, tropical rain forests where rainfall may reach 94 inches per year.
-They love to wallow in the mud for hours and are strong swimmers.
+Visayan warty pigs presently live on two Visayan islands located in the central Philippines: Panay Island and Negros Island.
+They are found in dense, tropical rainforests where rainfall may reach 94 inches per year.

-DIET: Like most pigs, Visayan warty pigs are omnivorous, which means they will eat just about anything.
-They love forest fruits, roots, tubers, fungi, bulbs and nuts, in addition to small invertebrates, vertebrates and even carrion.
-They have also been known to emerge from the safety of the forest to plunder cultivated crops.
-Because of this, many farmers consider them pests.
+These pigs are omnivorous, which means they will eat just about anything.
+Favorites include forest fruits, roots, tubers, fungi, bulbs, and nuts in addition to small invertebrates, vertebrates, and even carrion.
+They have also been known to raid crops, so many farmers consider them pests.